Dress to impress?

 4) It eliminates workplace competition

 When you’re working at home, you don’t have to think about fitting in with your co-workers.
-You can wear whatever you want without worrying about making the right impression or fitting in with your colleagues.
-You can go barefoot, stay in your night clothes, rock a onesie or put on last year’s Halloween costume without .
+Remote work enables you to wear whatever you want without worrying about making the right impression or fitting in with your colleagues.
+You can go barefoot, stay in your night clothes, rock a onesie or put on last year’s Halloween costume.
 You get it … complete and utter freedom.

 5) It boosts productivity